Sodium thiosulfate (medical use): Cyanide poisoning

 In this use, sodium nitrite creates methemoglobinemia which removes cyanide from mitochondria.
 Sodium thiosulfate then serves as a sulfur donor for the conversion of cyanide to the nontoxic thiocyanate, catalyzed by the enzyme rhodanase.
 The thiocyanate is then safely excreted in the urine.

 There are concerns that sodium thiosulfate may not have a fast enough onset of action to be very useful for this use without the additional use of other agents.

 In cases with both cyanide poisoning and carbon monoxide poisoning, sodium thiosulfate by itself is recommended.

-Reducing ototoxicity during chemotherapy
+Reducing hearing loss during chemotherapy

-In September 2022, the U.S. Food and Drug Administration (FDA) approved sodium thiosulfate under the trade name Pedmark to lessen the risk of ototoxicity and hearing loss in infant, child, and adolescent cancer patients receiving the chemotherapy medication cisplatin.
+In September 2022, the U.S. Food and Drug Administration (FDA) approved sodium thiosulfate under the brand name Pedmark to lessen the risk of ototoxicity and hearing loss in infant, child, and adolescent cancer patients receiving the chemotherapy medication cisplatin.

+In the European Union, sodium thiosulfate (Pedmarqsi) is indicated for the prevention of ototoxicity induced by cisplatin chemotherapy in people aged 1 month to < 18 years of age with localized, non-metastatic, solid tumors.
+The most common side effects include vomiting, nausea (feeling sick), hypernatremia (high blood levels of sodium), hypophosphatemia (low blood levels of phosphate) and hypokalemia (low blood levels of potassium).
+Sodium thiosulfate (Pedmarqsi) was approved for medical use in the European Union in May 2023.

 Hemodialysis

 There is a small amount of evidence supporting the use of sodium thiosulfate to counteract calciphylaxis, the calcification of blood vessels that may occur in hemodialysis patients with end-stage kidney disease.

 However, it has been claimed that this treatment may cause severe metabolic acidosis in some patients.

 Sodium thiosulfate has been observed to help in the treatment of a rare systemic fibrosis condition caused by gadolinium-based contrast media in patients with kidney failure.

 The compound can also be used to measure the volume of extracellular body fluid and the renal glomerular filtration rate.